International Travel Requirements for Current Students

 CUNY faculty or staff who are planning CUNY-sponsored international travel must consult the university guidelines and requirements for sponsored trips, which include the requirement that a “program director must submit a sponsored trip proposal to the Office of the Provost [at least] six months before the proposed trip.”

-Policies, documents, and other resources pertaining to sponsored trips can be found at:
+Policies, documents, and other resources pertaining to sponsored trips can be found in CUNY International Travel Guidelines

-For any questions or additional information please contact the Office of the Vice President for Student Affairs Room 7301, 212-817-7400, email@example.com
+For any questions or additional information, please contact the Office of the Vice President for Student Affairs email@example.com